The Impact of Purging on the Body

 Gingivitis & Periodontitis

 Purging through self-induced vomiting can cause gum disease (gingivitis).
-Chronic irritation from the low-pH (acidic) gastric content can cause inflammation and pain of the gums.
-Gingivitis can also be caused by dry mouth (xerostomia) in patients who purge.3 If gingivitis goes untreated, it can develop into more serious periodontal disease.
-This can lead to a degradation of the jawbone, causing the teeth to become loose or fall out.
+Chronic irritation from the low-pH (acidic) gastric contents can cause inflammation and pain of the gums.
+Gingivitis can also be caused by dry mouth (xerostomia) in patients who purge.If gingivitis goes untreated, it can develop into more serious periodontal disease.
+This can lead to a degradation of the jawbone (periodontitis), causing the teeth to become loose or fall out.
 The space around loose teeth can foster bacteria and lead to infection.
 Unlike gingivitis, periodontitis is less reversible.

-Enamel Erosion (Perimylolysis)
+Enamel Erosion (Perimylolysis) & Tooth Damage

 Chronic regurgitation of stomach acid can cause dental erosion, which is the most common oral manifestation of people who purge through self-induced vomiting.
-Repeated exposure to vomitus erodes the lingual (facing toward the tongue) surfaces of the teeth, most notably the maxillary teeth.2,3
+Repeated exposure to vomitus erodes the lingual (facing toward the tongue) surfaces of the teeth, most notably the maxillary teeth.

 Soft Tissue Damage

 Pressure from vomiting can cause blood vessels in the mouth to burst, causing the palate and tongue to turn an orange-yellow color.
-The action of inserting a hand or object into the mouth to induce vomiting can cause redness, cuts, scratches or bleeding lesions in the soft tissue of the mouth.F Frequent vomiting may also increase risk of development of canker sores.
+The act of inserting a hand or object into the mouth to induce vomiting can cause redness, cuts, scratches or bleeding lesions in the soft tissue of the mouth.Frequent vomiting may also increase risk of development of canker sores, due to the contact of the acidic vomitus with the mucosa.

 Other Oral Complications